Creating The 5 Year Vision

 We love to have our executives participate too.
 We can zoom in on the vision earlier and faster.

-Prior to IBM Design’s Language guidelines, TSM was burdened with legacy design requirements from other sister products.
+Prior to IBM Design’s Language guidelines, Spectrum Protect was burdened with legacy design requirements from other sister products.
 The introduction of IBM Design Language, empowered us to abandon dated designs, and move to a modern UI.
 People want easy, friendly, simple and approachable user interfaces that are responsive to desktops and iPads.

 The three primitives in the new design language is font, color, and typography.
 Brenton created reference designs to synchronize the design directions, and the UX team designed the panels to implementation.